 Nowadays it seems everything is automated.
 Making a trip to the grocery store?
 You can now scan your items and check yourself out at a self-service checkout.
 Driving on a toll road or bridge?
 You can now skip the line and utilize cameras mounted above each lane to log your car’s license plate and pay the toll online.
 Ordering online food delivery?
 Soon it will be possible to receive your order from a self-driving robot fitted with GPS.
 It’s a modern world we’re living in and automation is all about improving business processes and making everyday tasks easier and more efficient.
+Smart device installation companies are popular amongst homeowners and their services include the installation of things like the Crestron av system.

 The Internet, a global resource that adds efficiency to many everyday tasks, is no longer limited to home or office access.
 It’s everywhere.
 It’s in our pockets, on our wrists, in our cars and in home appliances.
 Wherever you go, there’s bound to be a Wi-Fi connection available, and with so many advances in wireless technology, just about any physical object can be transformed into an enabled device.
 The Internet of Things (IoT) has added an extra layer of intelligence to our devices, allowing them to connect with other digital entities and share data.
 But how are businesses supposed to utilize the IoT, and furthermore, how can they collect and share this abundance of data for automation purposes?
 One thing is certain, as the IoT matures, businesses are becoming more connected than ever before.